H’seven

 “Where is this?”

-“This is within the Pueblo of Sandia in New Mexico, a sequestered community that does not embrace uninvited visitors.”
+“It was recorded within the Pueblo of Sandia in New Mexico, a sequestered community that does not embrace uninvited visitors.”

 “How long ago was this acquired?”